Habrmani: Second version: Habrmani

-In a version from Shirak Province with the title "ՀԱԲՐՄԱՆԻ" ("Habrmani"), a snake follows a poor seller home and becomes his son.
+In a version from Shirak Province with the title "ՀԱԲՐՄԱՆԻ" (Russian: "Габрмани", English: "Habrmani"), translated as Habermani by Charles Downing, a snake follows a poor seller home and becomes his son.
 One day, he asks the man to go to the king's palace and ask for the princess's hand in marriage.
 The king scoffs at the poor man's proposal and demands he first builds a palace to rival his own.
-The poor man asks the serpent son what he can do, and the serpent son tells him to go to a snake burrow and, in Habrman's name, say he needs a palace to be built.
+The poor man asks the serpent son what he can do, and the serpent son tells him to go to a snake burrow and, in Habrman's name, ask a "Big Lady" and a "Little Lady" he needs a palace to be built.
 Next, his task is to build a large fountain to accommodate thousands of birds, to roll out a large carpet from his palace to the king's, and to produce invisible musicians to play music at the ceremony.

-The serpent son marries the human princess and reveals he is a human prince underneath the snakeskin, warning his wife that she must not reveal his secret.
+After he fulfills the tasks, the serpent son marries the human princess and reveals he is a human prince underneath the snakeskin, warning his wife that she must not reveal his secret.
 He wants to compete in a tournament riding a blue horse the next day and the princess must not say that he is the rider.
 During the next days, the princess is mocked for marrying a snake, but she tells them the rider is her husband.
-The now human prince disappears, and the princess must seek him wearing iron shoes and carrying an iron cane.
-Meanwhile, Habrman is to be married to another bride.
+The now human prince disappears, and the princess must seek him wearing iron shoes and carrying a steel cane.
+Meanwhile, Habrman, in his wanderings, has reached the Golden City, where a witch has welcomed him and sets him to be married to her daughter.
 The princess reaches a fortress of clay, a fortress of glass, a fortress of iron, a fortress of copper, of silver and finally of gold, asking around about her husband's whereabouts.
 She locates her husband Habrman in the fortress of gold, as a servant is coming to fetch water for him.
 She asks for a drink of the jug and drops her ring inside the jug.
 Habrman discovers his wife is there and brings her in.